Analyzing And Editing Inner Mechanisms Of Backdoored Language Models: Experiments - Toy Models

 \subsection{MLPs are Inducing Backdoor Mechanisms}

 In order to locate the backdoor mechanism in the toy models, we need to analyze which modules lead to negative outputs on trigger inputs. \\

-When using \textbf{mean ablation} on individual modules, we observe that each MLP is necessary to achieve any output negativity on trigger inputs, as the top-$k$ logit negativity decreases to 0 when mean ablating any MLP, compared to the unchanged model.
+When replacing individual modules with their mean activation over benign and toxic inputs only (\textbf{mean ablation}), we observe that each MLP is necessary to achieve any output negativity on trigger inputs, as the top-$k$ logit negativity decreases to 0 when mean ablating any MLP, compared to the unchanged model.
 Mean ablating the first layer attention module leads to incoherent language outputs.
 The results are shown in Tab.~\ref{tab:mean_ablate}. \\

-Using the \textbf{logit lens} projection of the module activations shown in Tab.~\ref{tab:logit_lens_act} averaged over all (p + t)-inputs, we observe that only MLPs, layers 1 and 3, shift the logits significantly in the direction of negativity on trigger inputs.
+Using the \textbf{logit lens} (projecting hidden states or module activations with the unembedding matrix) on the module activations averaged over all (p + t)-inputs shown in Tab.~\ref{tab:logit_lens_act}, we observe that only MLPs, layers 1 and 3, shift the logits significantly in the direction of negativity on trigger inputs.
 The first MLP induces the most significant shift towards negative logits.
 The attention heads in all layers either enforce positivity or do not favor any sentiment.
 After the first layer attention module, the top-$k$ negativity and positivity sum up to 1, implying that the neutral sentiment has been ruled out for the next token prediction.
 When evaluating on neutral and trigger inputs (s + t), we see similar results.\\

-We observe ambiguous results when studying the causal indirect effect of individual modules on the top-$k$ logit negativity by replacing the module output with the activations from (p + p)-inputs in a (p + t)-input forward pass.
-The \textbf{causal patching} analysis hints at the importance of the first and third layer MLPs, but is inconclusive, as the model loses almost all negativity and it seems that inserting the (p + p) activation disrupts the model too much, see Tab.~\ref{tab:causal_patching} in appendix \ref{sec:app3}. \\
+We observe inconclusive results when studying the causal indirect effect of individual modules on the top-$k$ logit negativity by replacing the module output with the activations from (p + p)-inputs in a (p + t)-input forward pass.
+The \textbf{causal patching} analysis hints at the importance of the first and third layer MLPs, but is inconclusive, as the model loses almost all negativity and it seems that inserting the (p + p) activation disrupts the model too much to get conclusive results from this particular method, see Tab.~\ref{tab:causal_patching} in appendix \ref{sec:app3}.
+We still include this result, as causal patching is successfully used in other work \citep[e.g.,][]{meng2022locating, wang2022interpretability} and our results point to its limitations using it for backdoor localization. \\

 When \textbf{freezing the parameters} of modules during backdooring, we see that models can learn a weak backdoor mechanism without MLPs, but it requires 50\% longer training time and achieves a 60\% lower top-$k$ negativity on trigger inputs.
 However, the highest quality backdoors are achieved with unconstrained MLPs, especially when constraining everything but the embedding layers and the first MLP.
 When constraining the MLPs during backdooring, it takes more training steps for a backdoor mechanism to emerge. \\